neomutt/flatcap-brain-dump/work-files/menu/spager/pfile.md

 Do we end up with a 64KiB cache per Layer?
 OR Layer1 has file, LayerN has cache?
-(multiple layers could ahve caches for sundry text)
+(multiple Layers could have caches for sundry text)

 What's the min we need for hiding raw ansi?